 - Ovarian torsion: this usually happens when an ovary is enlarged by a cyst.
 Diagnosis can be difficult.
 There may be adnexal tenderness.
 Ultrasound scan may show the abnormal ovary.

 - Testicular torsion or epididymo-orchitis: may produce pain that is referred to the lower abdomen on that side.
 The testis will be very tender.

 - Ureteric colic: this can cause pain that may be intermittent and 'shooting'.
 A stone may cause microscopic haematuria.
 70% are visible on plain X-ray.
 Ultrasound scanning is a good diagnostic technique.

 - UTI: urinary frequency, dysuria, haematuria, urgency and smelly urine may raise this as a differential diagnosis.

-- Situs inversus: here, the differential diagnosis for LIF pain is that for right iliac fossa (RIF) pain (refer to separate article entitled Right Iliac Fossa Pain.
+- Situs inversus: here, the differential diagnosis for LIF pain is that for RIF pain.
 Only half of those with dextrocardia have total situs inversus.

 - Herpes zoster: usually a characteristic rash.
 Before the rash appears the skin can be tender.

 - Constipation: chronic constipation usually has a functional cause (eg, low-residue diet).
 Pain related to it is most often left-sided or suprapubic.